arbor-sim/arbor/doc/cpp/probe_sample.rst

     .. code-block:: cpp

             struct sample_record {
-                time_type time;    // simulation time of sample any_ptr data;      // sample data
+                time_type time;                     // simulation time of sample std::pair<double*, double*> values; // sample range
             };

-The ``data`` field points to the sample data, wrapped in ``any_ptr`` for type-checked access.
-The exact representation will depend on the nature of the object that is being probed, but it should depend only on the cell type and probeset address.

-The data pointed to by ``data``, and the sample records themselves, are only guaranteed to be valid for the duration of the call to the sampler function.
-A simple sampler implementation for ``double`` data, assuming one probe per probeset id, might be as follows:
+The ``values = [lo, hi]`` field is a range of sample data, with ``lo`` being the first valid value and ``hi`` one past the last valid value.
+The API guarantees that the range described is of the same length as the list contained in the meta data.
+The data pointed to by ``values``, and the sample records themselves, are only guaranteed to be valid for the duration of the call to the sampler function.
+A simple sampler implementation, assuming one probe per probeset id, might be as follows:

 .. container:: example-code